Posted on Friday 20 April 2018

 This article is part of our Finance Hub.

-An emergency fund is paramount for all adults; however, it becomes fifty times more critical when a baby is involved.
-The truth is that no matter how much money is carefully budgeted out, unforeseen costs have a way of arising, especially when babies are involved.
+An emergency fund is paramount for all adults.
+However, it becomes doubly critical when preparing to have a baby.
+The truth is no matter how much money is carefully budgeted out; unforeseen costs have a way of arising, especially when babies are involved.
 According to USA Today, new parents are advised to save up to [at least] six months of living expenses in the event of any crises or urgent matters.
-Even after the arrival of the baby, the aforementioned emergency fund should not be touched unless it is absolutely necessary.
+Even after the baby arrives, this emergency fund should not be touched unless it becomes absolutely necessary to do so.

-Children are a blessing to any loving couple who is ready to grow as a family.
-The ability to enact strategic financial plans is guaranteed to make raising kids much easier and stress-free than it would be without any preparation.
-Understanding the expenses associated with children, maintaining a healthy emergency fund, and ensuring streams of reliable income will make a significant impact.
-Although the ups and downs of parenthood are unavoidable, even with the best of plans, following the foregoing steps will prevent many problems both in the short-term and the long-term.
+Children are a blessing to any loving couple looking to grow as a family.
+The ability to enact strategic financial plans is guaranteed to make raising kids much easier and stress-free.
+Understanding the expenses associated with children, maintaining a healthy emergency fund, and ensuring reliable income streams will make a significant impact.
+The ups and downs of parenthood are unavoidable, even with the best of plans.
+However, following the preceding steps will prevent many problems both in the short-term and long term.